octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 - _Full nodes_ enforce the rules no matter what happens and validate transactions.
 They _usually_ [[2]](/blockchain-basics/main-properties#references) also record all transactions in a distributed ledger.
 This ledger is shared by all the full nodes of the network.

 - _Lightweight nodes_ are used for devices with limited space capacity, calculating speed, or connectivity (e.g., smartphones, tablets, IoT, etc.).
-They don't record transactions in the ledger and ask full nodes for information when needed.
+They don't record transactions in the ledger or ask full nodes for required informations.

 From now on, "node" refers to a *full node*.